cjakabos/portfolio-web/petstore/README.md

 3. Import the file found in this repository under `src/main/resource/Petstore.postman_collection.json`
 4. Expand the Petstore folder in postman.

 Each entry in this collection contains information in its `Body` tab for test purposes.
+Example use-case, follow order:
+1. Create a new customer.
+2. Create a pet for that customer.
+3. Create an employee.
+4. Update the employee’s schedule.
+5. Find out which employees with the right skills are available on a given date.
+6. Schedule one or more employees to do a set of activities with one or more pets.
+7. Look up currently scheduled events for an employee, a pet, or a customer.

 **The postman interface**
 ![](./petstore_postman.png)